-The IEP team, which includes you, will determine whether your child is eligible for special education services and requires an IEP.
+The IEP team, which includes you, will determine if your child is eligible for special education services and requires an IEP.
 A school-age student is eligible for special educations services if the student:

-- Meets the criteria for one or more of the 13 disability classifications listed in the Individuals with Disabilities Education Act (IDEA) below, and
+- Meets the criteria for one or more of the 13 disability classifications listed in the Individuals with Disabilities Education Act (IDEA); and

 - The disability affects the student's education performance and/or ability to learn and benefit from the general education curriculum

 Eligibility cannot be based on